jhgirald/cs260-startup/readme.md

 CSS will be used for styling the web pages, controlling the layout, and enhancing the visual presentation of HTML elements.

 ### 3. JavaScript
 JavaScript is a programming language that adds interactivity to web pages.
 It runs in the browser and allows dynamic content updates, user interactions, and asynchronous communication.
-It will be used to control valid data and frontend logic.
+It will be used to control valid data and frontend logic.<br>
+I have added several scripts to ensure log in, new account creation, backend database pull and fill data, and future websocket connections.

 ### 4. Backend
 The backend involves server-side scripting, handling databases, and managing application logic.
 This load from the database, do validation on login.